deaspo/AIMS_W/README.md

-# AIMS_W
+# Tutorials
-This is where my work done in windows for AIMS project will be
+Purely for practice and tutoring